parthian-sterlet/sitega/README.md

 3. int size_start = start value for the number of LPDs (default value the optimal length of motif, L)
 4. int size_end = end value for the number of LPDs (default value twice larger than the optimal length of motif, 2L)
 5. int size_dif = variation value for the number of LPDs (default value a quarter of the optimal length, L/4)
-6. double ratio_cnt_of_all  = ratio of the number of peaks in training dataset to that control dataset (default value 11)
+6. double ratio_cnt_of_all  = ratio of the number of peaks in training dataset to that control dataset (default value -1 means odd/even peaks for training/control sequence sets)
-7. int num_iterations = number of iterations in bootatrap (default 1), but it is recomended to run bootstrap several times (at least 5 runs) to get reliable results
+7. int num_iterations = number of iterations in bootatrap (default 1)

 ## Set threshold for a model